KoTbelowall/INTEL-DDR4-RAM-OC-GUIDE-by-KoT/guide.md

 ## **RAM Stress Testing**

-For additional stability i highly recommend running RAM stress tests with GPU load to create extra heat.
+For additional stability, i highly recommend running RAM stress tests with GPU load to create extra heat.
 You can use [Furmark](https://geeks3d.com/furmark/) or [MSI Combustor](https://www.geeks3d.com/furmark/kombustor/) for this.
 Recommended GPU temperatures for such testing are 60-70c.
 To create even more stress and higher temperatures, you might consider lowering the RAM fan(s) speed in addition to the GPU load.